alephium/docs/docs/dapps/getting-started.md

 withdraw()
 ```

-For the attentive people, you'll see something new coming from our `artifacts`: [Withdraw](https://github.com/alephium/nextjs-template/blob/main/contracts/withdraw.ral) which is a [TxScript](https://wiki.alephium.org/ralph/getting-started#txscript) required to interact with the `TokenFaucet` contract.
-Its code is quite simple, you can add this to you `contracts/withdraw.ral`
+For the attentive people, you'll see something new coming from our `artifacts`: [`Withdraw`](https://github.com/alephium/nextjs-template/blob/main/contracts/withdraw.ral) which is a [`TxScript`](https://wiki.alephium.org/ralph/getting-started#txscript) required to interact with the `TokenFaucet` contract.
+Its code is quite simple.
+Create a file called `withdraw.ral` in the `contracts` folder and paste the following code:

 ```rust
 TxScript Withdraw(token: TokenFaucet, amount: U256) {